 The patients have a disease that is refractory to at least one proteasome inhibitor, one immunomodulatory agent and one anti-CD-38 monoclonal antibody, i.e., triple-class refractory multiple myeloma patients.
-The FDA has set a PDUFA-date, a target date for their review, to February 28, 2021.

 Increasing geographical footprint